liqd/thentos/docs/sybil.md

 ## Captchas

 Captchas are a tool for a web server to distinguish an algorithm from a human.
-This is not directly a sybil attack countermeasuer (the same human will still be a human if she registers twice), but some sybil attacks are launched by bot nets.
+This is not directly a sybil attack countermeasure (the same human will still be a human if she registers twice), but some sybil attacks are launched by bot nets.